LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 > There should be no discussions in this meeting

-It’s just an information to the coworkers so people with similar interests or some good solutions can connect after the meeting.
+It's just an information to the coworkers so people with similar interests or some good solutions can connect after the meeting.

+The sprint progress should be checked (by viewing the burndown chart) and adjustment to the sprint shall be made if necessary.

 Sprint Review (Presentation)
 ----------------------------